nhsd-exeter/dos-road-distance/documentation/adr/002-api_authentication.md

 * Lambda authorizers: This is the method we currently use, however as it is using Python code we can add more dynamicismn into this to make it more secure and robust
 * JWT authorizers: This is for OpenID and Oauth connections - this would be useful if authenticating individuals, however our application is not doing this and therefore this would be vastly overkill and overcomplex.
-* Standard AWS IAM roles and policies: The Lambda is not located in the same cluster to have access to the IAM roles, and therefore this would be not only a non-trivial solution but would also expose it unnecessarily therefore not best practice.
+* Standard AWS IAM roles and policies: The Lambda is not located in the same cluster to have access to the IAM roles, and therefore this would not only be a non-trivial solution but would also expose it unnecessarily, therefore not best practice.

 ## Decision, Design and pseudocode